 - Project termination: Even if the project is terminated, a close project process should be implemented.

-Let’s review why the close project process should be implemented even if a project stops or it is terminated.
+Let’s review why this process should be implemented even if a project stops or it is terminated.
 Projects can be terminated if it is seen that the project objectives are no longer valid, or project objectives will not be met.
 Even if it is the termination, project closure must be done appropriately.
 Why the project is terminated, reasons for termination, last status of the project, last performance of the project, latest project documents, etc. must be collected and archived in the organizational process assets library.
 This is crucial because when a similar project will be initiated, records of this project can be checked to get the lessons learned from the termination.

 How to perform a close project process?

 The last important thing to list here is Getting final approval of the overall project from the customer.
 A project can be closed only if the customer approves the final product of the project.
 Therefore, an official approval of the customer must be acquired at this process.
 This can be a sign-off, written approval, an email stating the acceptance etc. Once the approval is acquired, project documents are collected, archived and project is finalized.

 Project closure is the last phase of the project life cycle, and it is as important as the other processes.
 Because if a project is closed appropriately, the knowledge obtained from that particular project will be used the future projects of the organization.